rhinstaller/anaconda/docs/boot-options.rst

 inst.multilib
 ^^^^^^^^^^^^^

-This sets yum's multilib_policy to "all" (as opposed to "best").
+This sets dnf's multilib_policy to "all" (as opposed to "best").

 .. kickstart: